A great pair of ski gloves is an essential part of any successful day on the slopes.

 Choosing Ski Gloves

-Cross Country skiing, however, requires much more flexible gloves that are breathable and allow for better sweat-wicking,
+Cross Country Skiing, however, requires much more flexible gloves that are breathable and allow for better sweat-wicking.

 Features of a Good Ski Glove

-- Wind and Water Resistance – Waterproofing and wind resistance are important to keep your hand dry and warm.
+- Wind and Water Resistance – Waterproofing and wind resistance are important to keep your hands dry and warm.
 They will usually have a waterproof and windproof barrier that is still breathable, such as Gore-Tex or HyVent technology.

 - Heated Gloves and Mittens – Heated Gloves are battery operated and rechargeable.
 As stated in MedicalNewsToday, it provides extra heat to the hand and wrist joints, especially on the coldest days.
 They are still insulated and waterproof and can be quite expensive.